- Pain is usually sudden and is usually in the center or lower right side of your belly.

 What is the treatment for appendicitis?

-If your health care provider thinks you have appendicitis, you will need to have your appendix removed as soon as possible.
+Most teens will need to have their appendix removed as soon as possible.
 Surgery is done right away to make sure that the appendix doesn’t rupture or burst and cause the infection to spread to other areas of the abdomen.
 The name for the operation is called an “appendectomy,” pronounced: app-en-dec-toe-me.
 For some situations the medical team may suggest a course of antibiotics rather than surgery.
 Since appendicitis can recur, the teen, her family and the doctor need to discuss best options.

 What happens if I have to get my appendix removed?

-Your health care provider will explain what will happen.
+Your nurse or doctor will explain what will happen.
 You should also ask questions so you know what to expect.
 You will be given anesthesia, which is a special medicine that will put you into a deep sleep and prevent you from feeling any pain during the operation.
 When you are asleep, your doctor will make a small incision in your belly and remove your appendix.
 Once your appendix is removed, your doctor will stitch the skin back together.
 Some stitches will need to be removed in about a week and other stitches dissolve on their own.

-After your appendectomy, you’ll have to stay in the hospital for a few days, but the length of time depends on whether your appendix burst or not.
-If your appendix did not burst, you’ll likely stay in the hospital for just a few days.
-If your appendix burst or if you have a fever, you will need to stay in the hospital a little bit longer.
+After your appendectomy, you’ll have to stay in the hospital, but the length of time depends on whether your appendix burst or not.
+If you don’t have any complications, you’ll likely just need to stay in the hospital overnight.
+If your appendix burst or if you have a fever, you will need to stay in the hospital a little longer.
 Your doctor will give you a follow-up appointment so he/she can check to make sure you are healing well.
 It is very important to keep this appointment.

 Will I be ok without an appendix?

 Yes.
 Your doctor will explain what you can and cannot do while you are recovering from your appendectomy.
-You’ll need to avoid gym class, sports, and strenuous activities while you are healing (about 2-4 weeks after your surgery) but you will be fine because you can definitely live without an appendix.
+You’ll need to be excused from gym class, sports, and very physical activities while you are healing (about 2-4 weeks after your surgery) but you will be fine because you can definitely live without an appendix.